TheOtherRolesAU/TheOtherRoles/README.md

 ### **Team: Crewmates**
 The Engineer (if alive) can fix one sabotage per game from anywhere on the map.\
 The Engineer can use vents.
+\
+**NOTE**
+- The kill button of Impostors activates if they stand next to a vent where the Engineer is.
+They can also kill him there.
+No other action (e.g. Morphling sample, Shifter shift, ...) can affect players inside vents.

 ### Game Options
 | Name | Description |